 Sugarbush ski resort offers one of the premier ski experiences on the East Coast.
-Nestled in the picturesque Mad River Valley of Northern Vermont, Sugarbush is only a 3 hour drive from Boston and 5.5 hours from New York, but feels like a world away.
+Nestled in the picturesque Mad River Valley of Northern Vermont, Sugarbush is only a 3 hour drive from Boston and around 5 hours 30 mins from New York, but feels like a world away.

 Sugarbush may not be the biggest, the tallest, or snowiest ski resort in the East, but it may just be the best.
 From lifts to terrain to ambiance, Sugarbush delivers an across-the-board experience that is difficult to match in New England.
 Long views from two of Vermont’s highest peaks across the majestic Mad River Valley compliment Sugarbush’s consistently top notch snow conditions.

 When it opened, Sugarbush earned the nickname “Mascara Mountain” because it attracted so many movie stars and celebrities.
 Drawn by the ski area’s well-earned reputation for consistent snow and first class terrain, the Northeast’s social elite (including the Kennedy family) frequented the resort.
 Sugarbush even went out and attracted a celebrity to run its ski school, hiring the legendary Stein Erickson to found its ski school in the 1960s.